-Applications for the YPG Grant 2013 are currently being accepted.
-The winning project will be announced at the FIP Congress 2013 in Dublin
+Applications for the YPG Grant 2016-2017 are open.
+The winning project will be announced at the FIP Congress 2017 in Seoul.

 The Grant for Professional Innovation is offered by YPG and the FIP Foundation for Education and Research to support and encourage innovation in pharmacy.

 YPG aims to support young pharmacist members from around the globe who have limited resources for professional organization involvement or their own research.
 The YPG Grant for professional innovation consists of € 1000 for the implementation of a project by a young pharmacist/pharmaceutical scientist.
 Projects can stem from any field of pharmacy (pharmacy practice, pharmaceutical science and/or pharmacy education) but should directly or indirectly benefit or improve health of communities and demonstrate the added-value of pharmacy on health.
-Pending the acceptance of a project report, the Grant recipient may additionally be awarded a complementary registration, a return APEX airfare and hotel accommodation to attend the 74th FIP congress in Bangkok, Thailand in 2014.
+Pending the acceptance of a project report, the Grant recipient may additionally be awarded a complementary registration, a return APEX airfare and hotel accommodation to attend the 78th FIP Congress in Glasgow, UK in 2018.

 Applications will be evaluated based on five criteria: Significance and relevance, Creativity and innovation, Scientific Accuracy, Feasibility as well as Clarity of communication.